 Writing

-Third graders in writing workshop develop their storytelling skills by learning to move beyond plot and summary to incorporate dramatic effect through specific details, such as dialogue.
+Third graders writers develop their storytelling skills by learning to move beyond plot and summary to incorporate dramatic effect through specific details, such as dialogue.
 They craft true stories drawn from their lives and keep writing notebooks that become repositories for possible scenes in a narrative.
 They have opportunities to follow their passions and work on independent writing projects during the year that draw on their growing repertoire of writing skills.

 Mathematics